promi/mumble-pluginbot-plusplus/README.md

 ## Debugging

-When using `gdb` you can either install first and invoke `gdb` as usual or you can use `libtool`s execute mode to debug without installing:
+When using `gdb` either install first and invoke `gdb` as usual or use `libtool`s execute mode to debug without installing:

     libtool --mode=execute gdb --args ./mumble-pluginbot-plusplus -h mumble.example.org ...

-For the best debugging experience you should compile with debugging symbols and without optimizations:
+For the best debugging experience compile with debugging symbols and without optimizations:

     CXX='clang++ -std=c++14' CXXFLAGS='-O0 -ggdb' ./configure